ibm-cloud-docs/power-iaas/global-replication-service.md

-If you are using the CLI command to onboard an auxiliary volume, the service workspace must be set to the workspace where the auxiliary volumes are located.
+If you are using the CLI command to onboard an auxiliary volume, the service workspace must be set to the workspace in which the auxiliary volumes are located.
 For example, `ibmcloud pi ws target AUXILIARY_WS_CRN`.
 {: note}

 Verify that the action that you perform on a volume group meets the current state of the volume group.
 Otherwise, an error message appears indicating that the volume group is not in the expected state.